patilankita79/Analysis-of-Yelp-Dataset-Using-Pig-Latin/README.md

-# Pig-Latin
+# Analysis of the dataset using Pig-Latin
-This repository contains the Pig Latin Scripts
+This repository contains the Pig Latin Scripts which are executed in Mapreduce mode through interactive execution mode(through Grunt Shell)

 ========================================================================================================================================